 The design of electoral institutions.
 The constrained formation of the democratic will does not violate any democratic norm internal to the electoral process.
 The “demand constraint” is not a result of a particular way of designing electoral institutions.
-In fact, as we can see from the voter, dependence on capital as the ultimate source of the government dependence, the problem partly arises from a reasonable design of electoral-legislative democracy, namely periodic elections and democratic accountability that enable citizens to take down the government that fails to promote their interests.
+In fact, as we can see from the voter, dependence on capital as the ultimate source of the government dependence, the problem partly arises from a reasonable design of electoral-legislative democracy, namely periodic elections and democratic accountability that enable citizens to take down a government that fails to promote their interests.
 We are not facing an unreasonable design of electoral processes but a distortion of what could and should be a reasonable design.
 Indeed, even if we replaced representative institutions with referenda, the formation of the democratic will would still be constrained.
 The design of electoral institutions is not the issue here.

 Epistemic pitfalls.
 Nor can we simply attribute the democratic deficit to ideology or false consciousness of citizens who are reluctant to vote for anti-capital politicians.
-It is objectively true that capital owners, in virtue of their property rights, have the power to disinvest and generate economic downturn.
-Citizens can reasonably expect an economic downturn to threaten important interests of many.
+It is objectively true that capital owners, in virtue of their property rights, have the power to disinvest and generate an economic downturn.
+Citizens can reasonably expect an economic downturn to threaten important their important interests.
 These citizens are, in a sense, discerning citizens with an accurate understanding of the power structure of their society, forming their political opinion on that basis.
 Compare ignorant citizens who vote for anti-capital politicians, mistakenly thinking that their political choice would have no consequence on the economy.
 We would not say that the latter group of citizens are more epistemically virtuous than the former group.

 Political vices and duties.
-Some might claim that those citizens who vote for pro-capital politicians out of fear of economic downturn are evincing a political vice of prioritizing their short-term material interests over important moral concerns.
+Some might claim that those citizens who vote for pro-capital politicians out of fear of an economic downturn are evincing a political vice of prioritizing their short-term material interests over important moral concerns.
 This may be true of some voters.
 However, I do not think this charge can be generalized.
-Nor can it explain what is undemocratic about the structural dependence.
+Nor can it explain what is undemocratic about structural dependence.
 When some citizens vote against an anti-capital platform out of a reasonable concern for economic downturns, they need not be in a single-minded pursuit of their selfish interests.
 After all, you need material resources to discharge your moral duties: feeding your dependents, educating children, providing care for the sick, and so on.
 This is true of states as well as families.
 To finance social welfare, states must look after its revenue, which is also dependent on how many firms thrive within their jurisdiction.
 Citizens may well be conscientiously exercising their judgment about how best to fulfill their individual and collective duties in view of the constraints posed by the economic institutions of the society they live in.